ytakefuji/covidlag/README.md

 CFR is the proportion of individuals diagnosed with a disease who die from that disease and is therefore a measure of severity among detected cases.

-CFR is a dynamic value depending on the environment, but the current computation of CFR is not suitable for time series data.
+CFR is a dynamic value which is continuously changing.
+In the conventional methods, CFR is used for retrospective observational studies and are not suitable for continuous time series data.

-Because CFR is deterimined by imprecise cases.

-Unless all individuals are tested several times a day, the number of infected individuals or that of cases is not accurate.

-We must understand that CFR is an imprecise estimate.

 According to CDC:
 https://www.cdc.gov/foodnet/reports/data/case-fatality.html